-These charges are paid to the state government for registering property on your name.
-This fee is charged as a share of the registered price of the property and varies from state to state.
+Flat registration charges in Pune are paid to the state government for registering property in your name.
+This fee is charged as a share of the registered price of the new property in Pune and varies from state to state.

 This is an absolute killer as far as shopping for a property is concerned.
-The government charges you GST tax (Earlier service tax was charged) on the under-construction property at the present prevailing rate on the overall price of the flat.
+The government charges you GST tax (Earlier service tax was charged) on buying under construction property at the present prevailing rate on the overall price of the flat.